 Material– A good quality Damascus steel is usually made up of two or more kinds of steel forge welded together.

-Hardness – The hardness of a good Damascus steel is usually in the range of 52-60 on the Rockwell scale, still not as hard when compared to high carbon steel.
+Hardness – The hardness of a good Damascus steel is usually in the range of 52-60 on the Rockwell scale, still not as hard when compared to some high carbon steel on the Mohs scale.
+However, many contemporary blade manufacturers now offer laminated blades with a single-steel core of higher hardness, ranging from 58 to 64 HRC.

 Durability – Damascus steel is less corrosion-resistant than stainless steel due to its high carbon and low chromium content.
 With proper care and maintenance, Damascus steel blades can last for many years, if not decades, with regular use.